-I have a few headshots that I use as profile photos across my many email, Slack, and social media accounts.
-While most of the photos are your standard, professional looking headshot, there is one that I sometimes use that is the perfect example of perspective and storytelling through effective editing.
+I have a few headshots that I use as profile photos on my many email, Slack, and social media accounts.
+While most of the photos are your standard, professional-looking headshot, there is one that I sometimes use that is the perfect example of perspective and storytelling through effective editing.

 Whenever someone sees this photo, they assume this is a picture of me somewhere interesting and exciting.
 Most people guess it’s me on a very expensive boat.
 Wherever I am, I am clearly living my best life.
 When people come across this profile photo, they often think it’s me showing off a bit.